YunoHost/ynh-dev/README.md

 One logged into the VM, you can go to `/vagrant` and find all the files from your dev environnement, including the `ynh-dev` script itself.

-### 1.3 Upgrade, postinstall and use git repositories
+### 3. Upgrade and configure your dev instance

-According to what you want to test or code, you could need to upgrade, to postinstall and to deploy core code in this order or no.
+According to what you intend to develop or test, you might need to upgrade, to postinstall.

 For example if you want :